ASAM Advocacy Principles

 - Policies and payment systems should ensure equitable access to comprehensive, high-quality addiction prevention, treatment, and recovery services.

-- Policy should challenge, rather than enforce, cultural misunderstanding, stigma and discrimination about the disease of addiction.
+- Policy should challenge, rather than enforce, cultural misunderstanding, stigma and discrimination about addiction.

 - Addiction policy and advocacy should respect and integrate the perspectives of people with addiction and their families.